 Fellowships

-The Classical:NEXT Fellowship Programme is an opportunity for young outstanding talents to get together with ‘Insiders’ and engage with the Classical:NEXT community on-site.
+The Classical:NEXT Fellowship Programme brings together outstanding early-career talents with Classical:NEXT ‘Insiders’, to facilitate their engagement with the Classical:NEXT community onsite.

 Fellows